bloominstituteoftechnology/grail-diary-part-1/README.md

 # Grail Diary Part 1 - Auto Layout

-A student that completes this project shows that they can:

-- understand and explain what Auto Layout is, and the problems it solves
-- implement common layouts using constraints in Interface Builder
-- implement common layouts using UIStackView

-## Introduction

-Grail Diary is an app that allows the user to track locations of interest (POIs) and useful clues about those locations.

 ## Instructions

 Please fork and clone this repository.
 Create a new Xcode project inside of the cloned repository.
 Use the single view app template and name it "GrailDiary"